 A principle of MCSA fellowships is that ideas for research come from the individual fellows.
 While we encourage prospective applicants to reach out to the relevant primary supervisors, named in section 5.2.3, to establish their interest in supervising their research, the primary supervisor will not be directly involved in authoring the proposal.
-However, the primary supervisor will need to endorse the application.
+However, the primary supervisor will need to endorse the application for it to proceed beyond administrative screening.